Gilbert1Rosa/foldersystem-backend/README.md

 <br>

-The "foldersystem.s3-bucket" controls the S3 we will be using to store the files, you have to have previously configure your S3 bucket and your AWS account for this.
+The "foldersystem.s3-bucket" controls the S3 Bucket we will be using to store the files, you have to have previously configure your S3 bucket and your AWS account for this.

 <br>